senate quick facts

 Are you a Graduate Student?Learn More About Our Graduate Fellowships

 Access to information

 The Senate is committed to maximizing the transparency and accessibility of legislative information for all New Yorkers.
 Through a series of novel initiatives, the Senate continues to lead nationally in providing new ways for citizens to participate in the legislative process.

 Open Legislation is a web service that delivers legislative information from the New York State Senate and Assembly to the public.
-It provides the legislative data at the core of nysenate.gov.read More
+It provides the legislative data at the core of nysenate.gov, and that data is freely available via an API.read More

 See the Senate in action first-hand.
 Keep track of the many events at the Senate.
 You can watch Senate session, public hearings, committee meetings, and other events and activities.
 You can also find events that you might want to attend in person.

 Use to the event calendar to find the events that are important to you.
 You can find events such as session, public hearings, committee events, and senator events.
 Search by event type, committee, or senator.read More

 Session Calendar -

 Find out when the Senate is in session.
 The Senate live streams all official proceedings.
 Click through to the event to watch live, or view an archived copy of the video.

 Find out what bills will be discussed in the Senate Chamber.read More